How to make your sewing successful, the short way!

 Make sure you clip the corners and trim away the excess fabric on pieces that require turning to the right side.
 This gets rid of the fabric bulk and makes the fabric lay much flatter and neater.

 Don’t be tempted to skimp on your threads.
 Cheap threads can cause all sorts of problems from frustratingly breaking every few stitches, upsetting the tension on your sewing machine and causing skipped stitches or birds nesting where the threads bunch up underneath near the throat plate.
 You can diminish a lot of the problems buy choosing quality threads.
 For example the Gutermann thread pack has been specifically designed to be used with its fabric range Notting Hill.

 6. Every which way you press

-You should be pressing as much as you’re sewing.
+Pressing is the most underestimated part of your sewing, we cant exaggerate enough that you should be pressing as much as you are sewing.
+This will in fact help you when your sewing to create a much more crisp finish.
 You can use your iron to help manipulate the fabric into place and just by adding steam if can help shape the fabric.
 It also makes top-stitching much easier.